harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ## The Azure Provider

 The real power of *Terraform* is defined by the actual provider that is used.
 Luckily, the Azure provider is a compelling one.
-Besides creating, modifying or deleting resources, existing resources (not created by *Terraform*) could be used as a , and their values can quickly be brought in custom *Terraform* scripts.
+Besides creating, modifying or deleting resources, existing resources (including those, that were not created by *Terraform*) could be used as a data source, and their values can quickly be brought into every *Terraform* scripts.

 Bevor we're diving deeper into resources and data sources, a new *Terraform* project must be created, and the *Azure* provider has to be configured.
 Create a new folder `azure-sample` and a new file called `main.tf` with the following content: